 Add Amahl and the Night Visitors to your Dance, Opera, or Flex subscription package.

 New Production!
 One of the most popular family holiday classics of all time!
 This timeless production tells the story of a miraculous encounter between Amahl, a boy with a lame leg, and the Three Kings.
-The productin presents an inspiring message of how faith, charity, unselfish love and good deeds can work miracles.
+Menotti’s opera presents an inspiring message of how faith, charity, and love can work miracles.

 Amahl and the Night Visitors

 Premiered in New York, 1951 (live television broadcast)

 Sung in English

 Time: The first century, just after the birth of Christ